-Our couples counselors assist clients as they work to identify and resolve the conflicting behaviors and patterns that are preventing the relationship from progressing.
-Our counselors help couples apply goal-oriented efforts toward building a healthy relationship based on respect, support, and trust.
+Our marriage and family therapists assist clients as they work to identify and resolve the conflicting behaviors and patterns that are preventing the relationship from progressing.
+Our counselors help couples apply goal-oriented efforts toward building healthy relationships based on respect, support, and trust.

 No matter your age, marital status, or sexual orientation, our licensed staff will tailor treatment to the needs of the couple.
 We pride ourselves on valuing culture, race, religion, and gender as key components of identity within couples counseling.

-Many times, as hard as they try to resolve the conflict on their own, couples may continue to fall back into learned patterns that affect the couple’s ability to relate and connect with each other, eventually eroding and straining the relationship.
+Many times, as hard as they try to resolve the conflict on their own, couples may continue to fall back into learned patterns that affect the couple’s ability to relate and connect, eventually eroding and straining the relationship.
 The goal of couples and marriage counseling is to help resolve conflicting patterns and behaviors that prevent a healthy progression of the relationship.